graphql/graphql-spec/spec/Section 3 -- Type System.md

   omitted.
 - `label: String` - May be used by GraphQL clients to identify the data from responses and associate it with the corresponding defer directive.
-If provided, the GraphQL Server must add it to the corresponding payload. `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.
+If provided, the GraphQL service must add it to the corresponding payload.
+  `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.

 ### @stream